Originally posted August 17, 2020

 If you already have a valid driver’s license, you may attempt to pass the motorcycle knowledge and road skills test in the same day without getting a permit first.
 If you pass, you will get a motorcycle endorsement added to your driver’s license.

 Motorcycles must be registered and titled with the state.
 You are also required to get a motorcycle insurance policy.
+Your auto insurance policy will NOT cover crashes that occur when you are riding your motorcycle.
+You must carry a separate policy for different classifications of vehicles.

 The Exception to the License Rule